Sustainable Entrepreneurship & Social Innovation (SESIN)

 - First university degree (Bachelor) needs to entail at least 180 ECTS credits in economics or a degree program with an economics component.
 You must be able to prove that from this first degree at least 30 ECTS credits stem from thematically different economics modules and these ECTS credits should not come from transfer modules or your thesis.
 "Pure" business administration modules such as general business administration and marketing must be represented with a total of 10 ECTS credits.

-- Application deadline: 15th July 2023 (ca. 6 weeks earlier for non German bachelor's degrees)
+- Application deadline: 15th July of each year (1st May for non German bachelor's degrees)

 Daniel Kruse (firstname.lastname@example.org)